 Atekwana received her bachelor’s and master’s degrees in geology from Howard University and her doctorate in geophysics from Dalhousie University.
 Download Dean Atekwana’s CV.

-Interim Associate Dean for Academic Programs and Planning
+Associate Dean for Undergraduate Education and Student Success

-The College’s Associate Dean for Academic Programs and Planning has primary responsibility for providing leadership for sustaining and enhancing the quality and caliber of academic programs and experiences across the College of Letters and Science, including experiential learning, undergraduate mentorship and student success pathways.
+The College’s Associate Dean for Undergraduate Education and Student Success has primary responsibility for providing leadership for sustaining and enhancing the quality and caliber of academic programs and experiences across the College of Letters and Science, including experiential learning, undergraduate mentorship and student success pathways.

 Associate Dean of the Faculty in the Mathematical and Physical Sciences